SonyaPinero/portfolio_site/README.md

 **Tools used:**
 - Kute.js (for the banners)
 - Bootstrap (for the modals)
+- Webpack to build the es6 files and host them on s3

 **Needs improvement:**
 - Alternative to setInterval and setTimeout for running animations